KernelTuner/kernel_tuner/roadmap.md

  * Tuning compiler options in combination with other parameters
  * Example that tunes a kernel using thread block re-indexing
  * Example CUDA host code that uses runtime compilation
- * A test_kernel function to perform parameterized testing without tuning
  * Extend Fortran support, no more warnings on data types or missing block size parameter etc.
  * Turn the C backend into a more general compiler backend
  * A get_parameterized_kernel_source function to return the parameterized kernel source for inspection